Harry-Wallbank/ForcesOfVirtues/FinalGroupProject/README.txt

 	Fixed a bug where the Numbers would all be 1's
 	Added background art instead of the grass blackholder Build 0.09
+	Reworked the battling so that the numbers werent random and that they were set dependant between the characters fixed a bug to where the battling scene would stay in an infinate loop when the numbers were the same